Sekuraz/bachelorthesis/project/chapters/outlook.md

 # Scheduler improvements
 Currently the clauses which are used to configure tasks are not transferred to the scheduler from the node on which the task was created.
-This would be a first step for the for a larger project, which would be to take all clauses and apply them as close as possible to the \omp standard.
+This would be a first step for a larger project, which would be to take all clauses and apply them as close as possible to the \omp standard.
 It includes the dependency tracking between the tasks as well as how to initialize memory and when to execute a task right away instead of submitting it to the scheduler.

 # Conclusion and outlook
-in order to have a full product, support for multiple tasks, see section \ref{support-for-multiple-tasks}, and deallocation of finished tasks, see section \ref{deallocate-finished-tasks} is a prerequisite.
+In order to have a full product, support for multiple tasks, see section \ref{support-for-multiple-tasks}, and deallocation of finished tasks, see section \ref{deallocate-finished-tasks}, is a prerequisite.
 Furthermore the dependency tracking part of section \ref{scheduler-improvements} is also needed in order to allow simple non artificial programs to run with this work.
 The rest of this section will also be needed for larger applications and for performance improvements.